Federated Malay States: Coat of arms

-This design forms the basis of the Federation of Malaya's national emblem along with the guardian tigers and a quartered shield of the same, symbolic four colours mentioned above.
+This design forms the basis of the Federation of Malaya's national coat of arms along with the guardian tigers and a quartered shield of the same, symbolic four colours mentioned above.

-The phrase "Dipelihara Allah" was also adopted as the current state motto for the state of Selangor.
+The phrase "Dipelihara Allah" was also adopted as the current state motto for Selangor.

 Naval Ensign

 In addition to a state flag, the Federated Malay States also had a naval jack or ensign for use on government ships.
 The ensign, with the four colours of the FMS, was flown by HMS Malaya, commanded by Captain Boyle under the 5th Battle Squadron of the British Grand Fleet) during the Battle of Jutland in the North Sea.
-This was the largest and the only full-scale clash of battleships during World War I.
+This was the only full-scale clash of battleships during World War I.

 Government

 Resident-General

 From 1896 to 1936, real power lay in the hands of the Resident-General, later known as Chief Secretary of the Federation.